GerBreOwn/gsb-wx.me/content/weather-today/temperature-today.md

 type: page
 ---

-This page will show the current temperature for today at my location in the Philippines as of: {{.GitInfo.authorDate}}
+This page will show the current temperature for today at my location in the Philippines as of: {{.GitInfo.modDate}}

 It has a **funnel chart** showing the Maximum, Average and Minimum temperatures for the day.